 The Statutes of the State of Wyoming authorize agencies of the State to deposit public funds in financial institutions authorized to do business in the State of Wyoming.
 These deposits must be fully insured by the Federal Deposit Insurance Corporation (FDIC) or secured by a pledge of assets including any bonds, debentures, and other securities in which the State Treasurer may by law invest or a depository may pledge conventional real estate mortgages and notes connected with mortgages at a ratio of one and one-half to one of the value of public funds secured by the securities.
-The College has restricted deposits for the agency funds, Federal funds received to be expended, and funds restricted for the purchase of capital assets, totaling \$4,907,742 and \$3,832,351 as of June 30, 2018 and 2017, respectively.
+The College has restricted deposits for the agency funds, Federal funds received to be expended, departmental donations with donor restrictions, and funds restricted for the purchase of capital assets, totaling \$2,993,685 and \$4,907,742 as of June 30, 2019 and 2018, respectively.

 Custodial credit risk: Custodial credit risk for deposits of the College is the risk that in the event of a bank failure, the College's deposits may not be returned to them.
-At June 30, 2018, the carrying amount of the College's deposits was \$14,597,754 and the bank balance was \$15,247,514, of which all was insured or secured by pledged assets.
+At June 30, 2019, the carrying amount of the College's deposits was \$12,441,332 and the bank balance was \$13,478,373, of which all was insured or secured by pledged assets.